earthlab/neon-veg/README.md

 -	dplyr
 -	rgeos
 -	stringr
+-	ggplot2
+-	tidyr
+-	dplyr
+-	purrr
+-	broom

 Individual tree stems are recorded using distance and azimuth from a subplot reference point.
 To derive stem location in UTM coordinates, pull geolocation data for the sampling plots using the [geoNEON](https://github.com/NEONScience/NEON-geolocation/tree/master/geoNEON) package.

 To install the geoNEON package: